Treatment with Hillary: 50 Minutes, $150.00 + hst -Adults & Children

 Hillary grew up in the Annapolis Valley and is excited to have returned in 2017 with her partner and children after living and working in Halifax since 2003.
 She spent her last five years in Halifax mentoring under osteopaths Shawn Selfridge and Angie Singer.
 She feels much gratitude for this time of rich learning, and is pleased to continue growing her skills with her practice in the beautiful Annapolis Valley.

 Special interests include helping women prepare their bodies for the birth process and postpartum healing; concussion syndrome; elderly patients and the multiple challenges of aging; and she is enjoying pursuing further studies in paediatric treatment.
 Hillary is working next door her sister Alison Nette of Seaport Dental, and welcomes dental patients who are struggling with TMJ issues to come try osteopathy as an adjunct treatment.

 Hillary is a member in good standing with the Nova Scotia Association of Osteopaths (NSAO) and an affiliate member of the Ontario Association of Osteopaths.
 As well she is a member in good standing with the Massage Therapist's Association of NS (MTANS) and can bill directly for massage therapy with most insurance plans.
 She has current first aid training in the Canadian Red Cross, CPR certified.

-When not in the clinic, Hillary loves hanging out with her partner and young children, enjoying all the amazing food grown in the valley, trying her own hand at gardening, playing and listening to music, and dancing!
+When not in the clinic, Hillary loves hanging out with her partner and three children, enjoying all the amazing food grown in the valley, trying her own hand at gardening, playing and listening to music, and dancing!